apache/flink/docs/concepts/flink-architecture.md

   are then lazily allocated based on the resource requirements of the job.
 Once the job is finished, the Flink Job Cluster is torn down.

-* **Resource Isolation**: a fatal error in the Flink Master only ever affects one job in a Flink Job Cluster.
+* **Resource Isolation**: a fatal error in the Flink Master only affects the one job running in that Flink Job Cluster.

-* **Other considerations**: because the ResourceManager has to apply and wait for external resource management components to start the TaskManager processes and allocate resources, Flink Job Clusters are more suited to large jobs that are long-running, have high-stability requirements and are not sensitive to higher startup times.
+* **Other considerations**: because the ResourceManager has to apply and wait for external resource management components to start the TaskManager processes and allocate resources, Flink Job Clusters are more suited to large jobs that are long-running, have high-stability requirements and are not sensitive to longer startup times.

 <div class="alert alert-info"> <strong>Note:</strong> Formerly, a Flink Job Cluster was also known as a Flink Cluster in <i>job (or per-job) mode</i>. </div>